mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

 When your colleague changes their local configuration files, they may decide at some point to contribute these changes to the shared configuration files.
 Hopefully, they will also bump the ``${/ROOT/version}`` value when they do.
-Whenever you pull the git repository on which you both work, you can run the ``dodo check-config --config`` command to find out if the shared configuration has changed.
+Whenever you pull the git repository on which you both work, you can run the ``dodo check-version --config`` command to find out if the shared configuration has changed.
 This command compares the ``${/ROOT/version}`` value in your local configuration with the value in the shared configuration.
 Then, use ``dodo diff`` to synchronize any changes.